L. Patrick Engel

 Engel was born on May 18, 1932, in South Sioux City.
-He graduated from the South Sioux City Public Schools and the University of Nebraska-Lincoln.
+He graduated from the South Sioux City Public Schools and the University of Nebraska.
 He served in the U.S. Air Force as an intelligence officer.
 He served on the school boards of St. Michael's and of South Sioux City, and as a Dakota county commissioner.

 Engel was appointed to represent the 17th District in the Nebraska State Legislature on September 1, 1993, replacing Kurt Hohenstein.
 He was then elected to the seat in 1994, and reelected in 1996, 2000, and 2004.

 In the Legislature, Engel chaired the Executive Board and the Reference Committee, and sat on the Appropriations Committee and the Legislative Performance Audit Committee.

 Engel died on December 5, 2022, at the age of 90.